 This is a shot of the larger size Alice Bag on a shelf in her store.
 I think I should have bought that necklace!
 It goes perfectly with my bag!

-I also wanted to show you that the bag works equally well teens and adults.
+I also wanted to show you that the bag works equally well for teens and adults.
 I asked my almost 16-year-old daughter to pick out some fabric from my stash that she thought would be good for the bag.
-I told her not to pick any of mine, as I wanted this bag to have a totally different feel.

 She picked out this Cotton + Steel canvas fabric, and I think the bag turned out so cute!
 The canvas gives the bag a fun texture and I love the contrast of it with the gold piping on the bag (I got the gold piping at Hobby Lobby).